*Please read these notes carefully before completing your application*

 * Project grant applications should follow a guideline of only requesting up to $25,000 per annum of working expenses, unless clear justification for exceeding this annual limit is provided.* Where a grant is awarded that incurs high costs in a reduced time frame (for example 1 year or 1.5 years) because the limit of grant funding has been reached, the PI will not be eligible to hold another active grant until the standard project duration of 2 years (or an appropriate length of time determined by the AMRF) has elapsed from the start date.

 * The AMRF's policy is to pay the salary that staff, technical or other, would receive if they were employed by the Host Institution.
 It is essential to quote the correct salary rate and grading.
-Applicants must accommodate salary increases within their budget and should adjust salaries to include anticipated increases due to the annual rate of inflation (3% p.a. is recommended).
-The AMRF will not cover unbudgeted salary increases. * Please ensure you set the correct ACC levy for your host institution.
+Applicants must accommodate salary increases within their budget and should adjust salaries to include anticipated increases due to the annual rate of inflation (we recommend a minimum of 3% p.a., but please check with your host institution for the correct value).
+The AMRF will not cover unbudgeted salary increases.* Please ensure you set the correct ACC levy for your host institution.

 * Please include or leave empty Kiwisaver/superannuation as appropriate.* The AMRF will only cover the salary/salaries of the PI and/or co-applicant(s) who are dependent on them securing some or all of their salary from external funding agencies (so called “soft” funding).
 Where an applicant has secured partial funding from their host institution or another funding agency, the AMRF will cover the remaining salary up to 1 FTE.
 If partial salary support is requested then full disclosure of their research/employment activities and source of funding for the remaining fraction of the FTE is required.